 If you are looking for the best multitools, you can never go wrong with Leatherman.

 This is the most popular brands in this industry and arguably the best.
 The company offers several types of multitools available is a range of models.

-In this article, we have compared Leatherman Wave vs. Surge vs. Charge which are the best selling models.
+In this article, we have compared Leatherman Wave, Surge and Charge which are the best selling models.

 We will put the three in a face to face comparison, analyzing all the critical factors that should inform your purchase decision.